 In early 1940s, the Hillcrest Lumber Company faced a serious problem.
 It had cut all the trees in the area around Sahtlam and needed a new location for its mill.
 In the spring of 1942 Mesachie Lake was born when the Hillcrest Lumber Company moved its mill and company houses to the shore of Cowichan Lake.
 In August 6, 1968 the mill closed because of a dwindling timber supply and then burned in 1970.

 Today, despite doom and gloom reports that Mesachie Lake village would disappear when the mill closed the community continues to thrive.
 Mesachie Lake is approxiamately 10 minutes drive west of the Town of Lake Cowichan on South Shore Road.
-A 10 minute drive in the opposite direction will get you to Honeymoon Bay.
+Continuing another 10 minute drive will get you to Honeymoon Bay.

 Points of Interest